neilveil/express-tools/readme.md

 ### [Environment](./docs/env.md)

-No need to rely on some package to read environment variables.
+No need to rely on some package to read environment variables from `.env` file.

 ```js
 const { _env } = require('express-tools')